 The village of Iyegeya, located along a ridge in the mountains of Mufundi.

 Communications officer Miguel de Palma working in the homestay.
-All Raleigh staff stay with families when out on a project.
-It is good way to learn more about life in the village and to build relationships within the community.
+Raleigh staff stay with families when out on a project as It is good way to build relationships within the community.

 Volunteer Christopher Rutayohibwa, at a group presentation on globalisation and climate change.
 Pre and post work discussions are a regular occurrence, so volunteers can stay focused on the broader implications of the project.